 My Art on Practical Things

 With my iPad art, (when I have time!)
 I make bookmarks, ( I love books) cards, place mats …First I set up my artworks in the “Pages” app; then they are laser printed; usually onto glossy paper.
 I use a matt laminate (which I particularly like) or sometimes gloss to laminate them.
 I sell them locally.
-Love to see my art on practical things, as well as on the wall – and of course, in my small handmade books. *Have since writing this, moved into printing more of my iPad art myself, and sometimes mixing traditional and iPad media in the same pic.
+Love to see my art on practical things, as well as on the wall – and of course, in my small handmade books. *Since writing this, I’ve moved into printing more of my iPad art myself, and sometimes mix traditional and iPad media in the same pic.

 Conclusion: but Really Just the Beginning